 Who gets cherry angioma?

-Cherry angiomas are very common in males and females of any age or race.
-They are more noticeable in white skin than in skin of colour.
-They markedly increase in number from about the age of 40.
+Cherry angiomas markedly increase in number from about the age of 40, so it has been estimated that 75% of people over 75 years of age have them.
+Although they also called senile angiomas, they can occur in young people too - 5% of adolescents have been found to have them.
+Cherry angiomas are very common in males and females of any age or race, with no difference in sexes or races affected.
+They are however more noticeable in white skin than in skin of colour.
 There may be a family history of similar lesions.
-Eruptive cherry angiomas have been rarely reported to be associated with an internal malignancy.
+Eruptive cherry angiomas have been rarely reported to be associated with internal malignancy and pregnancy.

 What is the cause of cherry angioma?

 The cause of cherry angiomas is unknown.
 Genetic analysis has found cherry angiomas frequently carry specific somatic missense mutations in the GNAQ and GNA11 (Q209H) genes, which are also involved in other vascular and melanocytic proliferations.

 What are the clinical features of cherry angioma?

 Cherry angioma is an asymptomatic firm red, blue, or purple papule, 0.1–1 cm in diameter.
 When thrombosed, it can appear black in colour until examined with a dermatoscope when the red or purple colour is more easily seen.
 Cherry angiomas are usually multiple.
 They are usually scattered over any part of the body surface, but are rarely found on the hands and feet or mucous membranes.